All That (song)

-"All That" is a song recorded by Canadian singer Carly Rae Jepsen for her third studio album, Emotion (2015), included as its fifth track.
-It was written by Jepsen, Ariel Rechtshaid and Dev Hynes, with the latter two also handling production.
+"All That" is a song by Canadian singer Carly Rae Jepsen from her third studio album, Emotion (2015).
+It was released as the first promotional single from the album on 3 June 2015, via 604, School Boy, and Interscope Records.
+The song was written by Jepsen and producers Ariel Rechtshaid, and Dev Hynes.

 Upon its release, "All That" was praised for the 1980s influence in the song.
 Jepsen debuted the song at Saturday Night Live on 4 April 2015 and it became available to digital retailers the next day on 5 April 2015, as the record's first promotional single.

 Background

-Jepsen began combing through Dev Hynes' discography after becoming infatuated with "Losing You" by Solange, to which she found his name listed in its production credits.
+Jepsen began combing through Dev Hynes' discography after becoming infatuated with "Losing You" by Solange and finding Hynes listed in its production credits.
 Jepsen sought to work with him, stating she was a fan, which Hynes hesitated to believe.
 He was eventually "won over" by Jepsen's demonstration of her vocal ability and work ethic, and credited her with genuine intentions of "[developing] a new aesthetic" versus pursuing "Pitchfork-approved artists" for the sake of indie credibility.
 The pair worked in a Chelsea studio between Jepsen's Cinderella performances.
 Jepsen was sent a demo of "All That" where she wrote the bridge and produced the vocals herself, and Ariel Rechtshaid was brought in for additional work.
 In an interview with NPR, Jepsen called the song "probably [her] favorite song from the album".